 The School GSC has identified criteria of progress which will inform the annual reviews (these are outlined in Appendix F and in Appendix G).
 The annual review will be undertaken by a Progress Review Panel (PRP) and the School GSC will appoint such a panel for each student.
-This panel will consist of the student's supervisors, a member of the Graduate Studies Committee and another relevant member of staff from the School.
-The annual review will consist of
+The annual review will consist of:

-- (I) A written report from the student outlining and demonstrating progress to date.
-This report should be approximately 3,000 words; - (2) An oral presentation by the student to the PRP and a subsequent interview which will provide opportunity for further questions and discussion of progress and future plans; - (3) A written report from the supervisor(s) to the PRP.
-This report should be approximately 1,000 words. - (4) A written report from the PRP to the student outlining their feedback on progress;
+- (1) A written report from the student outlining and demonstrating progress to date.
+A template is available for this report. - (2) The student learning plan submitted by the student as agreed with the supervisory team - (3) A written report from the supervisor(s) to the PRP.
+There is a template available. - (4) A written report from the PRP to the student.
+The PRP will, following its review under this Policy, make one of the following recommendations regarding progression: